Shadush/borg/c.md

 | float (6 chiffres de précision)   | -1 x1037      | 1 x1037        | 4bytes (32 bits)        |
 | double (15 chiffres de précision) | -1 x1037      | 1 x1037        | 8 bytes (64 bits)       |

 * void is a type but not a data type.
 It means it doesn't return a value.
 More of a placeholder.
+Appelés "procédures"
 * typedefs : defined types
 ### Structures
 * structs